HasanKilic1/Relic-Quest-Scripts/README.md

 ♻️ Replayability – No two runs feel the same thanks to randomized relics and scaling difficulty

 ## 🧑‍💻 Developer Notes
-This project was fully developed by Hasan Kılıç.
+* This project was fully developed by Hasan Kılıç.
 It represents my core game architecture, system design and gameplay programming skills.
+* Received positive player feedback during early testing and playtests.
+* Got in touch with **Voodoo**, one of the biggest mobile game publishers, thanks to the game's potential.
+* I am currently iterating on the core gameplay and seeking opportunities for publishing and scaling this project further.

 ## 🧪 Key Learning Outcomes
 - Building scalable upgrade/relic architecture